PconnorsUWO/HT6-Team/backend/README.md

 - Processing may take some time depending on the model's current load
 - Generated images are stored in temporary locations and should be downloaded promptly
 - CORS is enabled for frontend integration
+- TwelveLabs integration uses the official Python SDK for video processing
+- The system automatically creates indexes and manages video uploads through the SDK